Couples Therapy: Enhancing Mental Health Through Marriage Counseling

 If your partner refuses to try counseling, you might consider individual therapy to talk to a counselor about how you feel in your relationship.
 Individual counseling may focus only on your needs, so you might learn more about how the relationship harms or benefits you.

-Should partners see the same individual therapist?
+Should partners see the same individual therapist as in couples therapy?

 Suppose your partner does not feel comfortable attending couples therapy but is willing to try therapy on their own.
 In that case, you might be able to see the same therapist individually.
 However, it is also possible to see separate therapists to work on your own feelings.
 It depends on your and your partner’s desires.